 The course is designed to provide complete knowledge of C language.
-Students will be able to develop logics which will help them to create programs, applications in C. Also, by learning the basic programming constructs they can easily switch over to any other language in future.
+Students will be able to develop logics which will help them to create programs, applications in C. Also by learning the basic programming constructs they can easily switch over to any other language in future.

-Overview Constants, Variables, Data types, Operators and Expressions, Managing I/O operators. of C,
+Overview of C, Constants, Types of constants, Variables, Types of variables, Rules for constructing variable names, Data types, Operators and Expressions, Managing I/O operators.